Effects of meditation: Insight (Vipassana) meditation

-Vipassana meditation is a component of Buddhist practice.
-Phra Taweepong Inwongsakul and Sampath Kumar from the University of Mysore have been studying the effects of this meditation on 120 students by measuring the associated increase of cortical thickness in the brain.
-The results of this study are inconclusive.
-Vipassana meditation leads to more than just mindfulness, but has been found to reduce stress, increase well-being and self-kindness.
-These effects were found to be most powerful short-term, but still had a relatively significant impact six months later.
-In a study conducted by Szekeres and Wertheim (2014), they found stress to be the category that seemed to have the most regression, but the others contained higher prevalence when compared to the participants' original scores that were given before embarking on Vipassana meditation.
-Overall, according to self-reports, Vipassana can have short and long-term effects on an individual.
+Vipassana or "insight" meditation is a form of mindfulness meditation attributed within the Buddhist tradition to the Buddha Gautama.
+The practice aims to increase a sense of awareness of the present moment.
+The practitioner becomes a quiet observer of their thoughts, emotions, and sensations; allowing them to come and go without passing judgement.
+A plethora of evidence now exists to suggest that vipassana meditation does indeed lead to increased mindfulness, but the benefits of the practice do not stop there.
+It has also been found to reduce stress and increase both self-kindness and overall well-being.

-EEG studies on Vipassana meditators seemed to indicate significant increase in parieto-occipital gamma rhythms in experienced meditators (35–45 Hz).
+Electroencephalography studies on Vipassana meditators seemed to indicate significant increase in parieto-occipital gamma rhythms in experienced meditators (35–45 Hz).

 In another study conducted by NIMHANS on Vipassana meditators, researchers found readings associated with improved cognitive processing after a session of meditation, with distinct and graded difference in the readings between novice meditators and experienced meditators.

+Khoury and colleagues (2017) conducted a meta-analysis including a total of 21 studies and 2,912 participants.
+The study aimed to evaluate the effects of traditional vipassana meditation retreats in various populations including advanced meditators, novice meditators, and incarcerated individuals.
+More specifically, it explored the psychological outcomes including anxiety symptoms, depressive symptoms, and stress following the retreats, evaluated the impacts of the retreats on levels of mindfulness, and explored variables moderating the effectiveness of traditional retreats.
+Results suggested that traditional vipassana meditation retreats were moderately effective at improving psychological outcomes, with novice meditators and members of the general population experiencing particularly large reductions in anxiety, depression, and stress when compared to both experienced meditators and incarcerated individuals.
+Moreover, the results suggested an increased capacity for emotional regulation, acceptance, compassion, and mindfulness as well as higher quality of life scores following the retreats across all populations.
+These results held steady even at follow-up.

 An essential component to the Vipassana mediation approach is the focus on awareness, referring to bodily sensations and psychological status.
 In a study conducted by Zeng et al. (2013), awareness was described as the acknowledgement of consciousness which is monitoring all aspects of the environment.
 This definition differentiates the concept of awareness from mindfulness.
 The emphasis on awareness, and the way it assists in monitoring emotion, is unique to this meditative practice.